William Walker Atkinson: Publishing career and use of pseudonyms

 The magazine Advanced Thought, billed as A Journal of The New Thought, Practical Psychology, Yogi Philosophy, Constructive Occultism, Metaphysical Healing, Etc. was edited by Atkinson, and advertised articles by Atkinson and Theron Q. Dumont—the latter two were later credited to Atkinson—and had the same address as The Yogi Publishing Society, which published the works attributed to Yogi Ramacharaka.
 Advanced Thought carried articles by Swami Bhakta Vishita, but when it came time for Vishita's writings to be collected in book form, they were not published by the Yogi Publishing Society.
 Instead they were published by The Advanced Thought Publishing Co., the same house that brought out the Theron Q. Dumont books and published Advanced Thought.

+He was responsible for helping to publish the magazines Suggestion (1900–1901), New Thought (1901–1905) and Advanced Thought (1906–1916).
+Atkinson was a past president of the International New Thought Alliance.

 Mail fraud charges

 In 1919 the United States Post Office Department investigated Atkinson's "Advanced Thought Publishing Company" and the "Yogi Publishing Company," both operating out of the Masonic Temple in Chicago.
 The inquiry focused on allegations of misleading advertising and potentially fraudulent use of the mail for the sale of metaphysical books, pseudonymous authorship, and the accuracy of promotional materials, particularly those related to health and astrology.

 Inspectors raised concerns about several promotional items, including an astrological device called the Planetary Hour Indicator and the book Private Sex Lessons of a Physician, citing exaggerated claims and vague authorship.
 Testimony revealed that the Yogi Publishing Company had been founded by William Walker Atkinson and unnamed associates and was later sold to Mrs. Ollie Gould, who had previously worked with Sidney B. Flower.
 The figure "Yogi Ramacharaka" was identified by inspectors as a pseudonym, and Mrs. Gould confirmed that the name did not refer to an actual individual but was used for a series of books authored by Atkinson and unnamed associates.
 Inspectors also questioned the provenance of other pseudonymous works, such as Zodiac Mysteries, Sex Force, and Secret Doctrines of the Rosicrucians, and noted that authorship and publication information was frequently withheld or misrepresented in correspondence.

 The case was settled with the promise to revise promotional materials, cease distributing contested items such as the Planetary Hour Indicator, and remove references to health remedies in future publications.